Noncommutative Geometry, Spectral Asymptotics, and Semiclassical Analysis: Quantum Tori -- Proof of Conjecture

 \begin{proof}[Proof of Conjecture~\ref{Conj:Intro-QT.Conjecture-flat}] Condition (W) holds with $\tau= \hat{c}(n)\tau_0$ and Condition~($\textup{C}_r$) holds with $\sV_r=L_{r'}(\T^n_\theta)$.
 Applying Theorem~\ref{thm:Intro.SC-Weyl-law-sVr} then shows that, given any $q>0$ and $V=V^*\in L_{r'}(\T^n_\theta)$, for every energy level $\lambda\in \R$, we have

 Conjecture~\ref{Conj:Intro-QT.Conjecture-flat} is thus proved. \end{proof}

 \begin{remark} A proof of the semiclassical Weyl law~(\ref{eq:NCT.SC-Weyl}) for $n\geq 3$ and $q=1$ with $V\in C(\T^n_\theta)$ is given in~\cite{MSZ:LMP22}.
-As mentioned in Chapter~\ref{chap:Intro}, the approach~\cite{MSZ:LMP22} does not allow to deal with 2-summable spectral triples.
+As mentioned in Section~\ref{chap:Intro}, the approach~\cite{MSZ:LMP22} does not allow one to deal with 2-summable spectral triples.
 As a result, it cannot be used to get semiclassical Weyl laws on quantum 2-tori. \end{remark}

 \begin{remark} We refer to~\cite{MP:AIM23} for a \emph{conjectural} ``curved'' version of the semiclassical Weyl law~(\ref{eq:NCT.SC-Weyl}).
 In the terminology of~\cite{MP:AIM23} a curved quantum torus is a quantum torus equipped with a Riemannian metric $g$ in the sense of~\cite{HP:JGP20, Ro:SIGMA13}.
 In this case the flat Laplacian is replaced by the Laplacian $\Delta_g$ associated with $g$ as in~\cite{HP:JGP20}.
 We stress that for an arbitrary Riemannian metric the commutators $[\sqrt{\Delta_g},a]$, $a\in C^\infty(\T^n_\theta)$, need not be bounded, and so $\sqrt{\Delta_g}$ does not provide a spectral triple.
 As a result, although we have Cwikel-type estimates in the curved setting (see~\cite{MP:AIM23}) we cannot expect getting semiclassical Weyl laws in the curved case as a direct application of the results of this monograph. \end{remark}